skulpt/skulpt/source/analysis.rst

 Performance of Python Data Structures
 -------------------------------------

-{sec:perf-pyth-data} Now that you have a general idea of Big-O notation and the differences in between the different functions, our goal in this section is to tell you about the Big-O performance for the operations on Python lists and dictionaries.
+Now that you have a general idea of Big-O notation and the differences in between the different functions, our goal in this section is to tell you about the Big-O performance for the operations on Python lists and dictionaries.
 We will then show you some timing